ssfdust/neovim-luna/README.md

 ---------------

 The Neovim Luna is highly inspired by [SpaceVim](https://spacevim.org/) and [Shougo's dotfiles](https://github.com/Shougo/shougo-s-github), and their innovative ideas and dedication to enhancing the Neovim experience have been a significant source of inspiration for this project.
 Thank you for your hard work and for paving the way for developers like me to build upon your remarkable contributions.

----

-Feel free to adjust it further if needed!